dabear/LibreOOPAlgorithm/README.md

 ## Setting xDrip to work with the oop Algorithm.

-Currently tomato, blukon, librealarm and direct scanning supports the libre oop Algorithm. <br/>
+Currently Tomato (MiaoMiao), BluCon, LibreAlarm and direct scanning supports the Libre OOP Algorithm. <br/>

 xDrip has to be at a version after  21st may 2018 nightly.
-(This probably means that you have to download the latest nightly).<br/>
+(This probably means that you have to download the latest nightly).

 On xdrip go to setting->less common settings->other misc options-> and set out of process blukon algorithm.
-(If this option is disabled, this means that your version of xDrip is too old). <br/>
+(If this option is disabled, this means that your version of xDrip is too old).

 ## The propose of this project is to allow opensource projects to use the same algorithm for bg calculation.
-This is a specific example that simulates official results, but anyone can implement whatever algorithm that he wants. <br/>
+This is a specific example that simulates official results, but anyone can implement whatever algorithm that he wants.

-Please see the class IntentsReceiver for how to send and receive intents with raw data from the libre sensor. <br/>
+Please see the class IntentsReceiver for how to send and receive intents with raw data from the libre sensor.